What do the PEGI labels mean

 PEGI website

-#SeizetheControls is a public awareness campaign launched by the Interactive Software Federation of Europe (ISFE), the European trade association representing the video games industry.
+#SeizetheControls is a public awareness campaign launched by the Video Games Europe, the European trade association representing the video games industry.

-Whether your children are playing for fun, to learn, to connect or to get fit, we want to you to have the support and confidence you need to manage their screen time, spend and access to age-appropriate content.
-So before or while they play, take a moment to #SeizeTheControls
+Whether your children are playing for fun, to learn, to connect or to get fit, we want you to have the support and confidence you need to manage their screen time, spending and access to age-appropriate content.
+So before or while they play, take a moment to #SeizeTheControls by:

-PEGI, or Pan European Game Information, is the European video game content rating system that uses age recommendations and content descriptors to help you make informed decisions when purchasing video games, whether these are played on a console, a pc, a tablet or a mobile phone.
-At home or on the move, this information is just a click away either through the PEGI app or the PEGI website.
+PEGI, or Pan European Game Information, provides age labelling and content descriptors that alert parents to in-game purchases, bad language, violence, frightening content, drugs, sex or discrimination, for example.
+PEGI help you make informed decisions when purchasing video games, whether these are played on console, computer, tablet or mobile phone.
+At home or on the move, this information is accessible through the PEGI app or the PEGI website.
+The app is available in nine languages: English, French, Polish, Dutch, Italian, Spanish, Portuguese, German and Swedish.

 Back to top